 After the initial process resolves, a persistent, hard, darkened pimple might remain under the skin.
 It can disappear over time.

 Pimples begin as small, red bumps under the skin.
 The inflammatory or infectious process causes more melanin production, especially in darker skins.
 The increased melanin leads to darkening (post-inflammatory hyperpigmentation) of the pimple and sometimes the surrounding skin.
 The area can also get darker or scar if you pick or squeeze the pimple.

-Folliculitis result from a blocked pore that then become infected.
+Folliculitis results from a blocked pore that then becomes infected.
 Other pimples that start outside the follicle can be caused by infectious organisms, or by skin trauma, skin allergens and other irritants.